chargehound/chargehound-slate/source/includes/_braintree_direct.md

 ## Setting up custom fields

-You'll need to define the evidence fields used in your template as [Braintree custom fields](https://articles.braintreepayments.com/control-panel/custom-fields).
+You'll need to define the evidence fields used in your template(s) as [Braintree custom fields](https://articles.braintreepayments.com/control-panel/custom-fields).
 These custom fields will need to be "Store and Pass Back" fields.
 In addition to your template evidence fields, you'll need to define a few custom fields that will be used to take actions in Chargehound.

 `chargehound_template`
 This field can be used to set the template used by Chargehound.
 Set this field to a template ID.